-This leaves is with the notes D, F, A and C for our second scale degree seventh chord.
-Next let’s build our fifth scale degree (dominant) seventh chord.
+This leaves us with the notes D, F, A and C for our second scale degree seventh chord.
+Next, let’s build our fifth scale degree (dominant) seventh chord.
 This time it’s a major seventh chord, and we know that the fifth scale degree of C Major is G.

 First Major third: G#, A, A#, B.

 Now notice how we end on F#.
 Because this is C Major, a key with no accidentals, we turn F# into F natural, voiding the accidental.
 We are left with the notes G, B, D, and F for our dominant seventh chord.
 Finally, our last seventh chord is our C Major tonic seventh chord.

 Second Major third: G#, A, A#, B.

 This leaves us with the notes C, E, G and B for our tonic seventh chord.